 Conveyance of notices and other communications by DTC to Direct Participants, by Direct Participants to Indirect Participants, and by Direct Participants and Indirect Participants to Beneficial Owners will be governed by arrangements among them, subject to any statutory or regulatory requirements as may be in effect from time to time.
 Beneficial Owners of Subordinate Series 2020DE Bonds may wish to take certain steps to augment the transmission to them of notices of significant events with respect to the Subordinate Series 2020DE Bonds, such as redemptions, tenders, defaults and proposed amendments to the Subordinate Series 2020DE Bond documents.
-For example, Beneficial Owners of Subordinate Series 2020DE Bonds for their benefit has agreed to obtain and transmit notices to Beneficial Owners.
+For example, Beneficial Owners of Subordinate Series 2020DE Bonds may wish to ascertain that the nominee holding the Subordinate Series 2020DE Bonds for their benefit has agreed to obtain and transmit notices to Beneficial Owners.
 In the alternative, Beneficial Owners may wish to provide their names and addresses to the registrar and request that copies of the notices be provided directly to them.